burrt/compsci-docs/_v1/java-notes.md

 ## Logging

-It's important to understand how you can take advantage of the hierachial logging you can configure in Java i.e. you can have a parent logging configuration and have the childs inherit this.
+It's important to understand how you can take advantage of the hierarchial logging you can configure in Java i.e. you can have a parent logging configuration and have the children inherit this.

 ```java
 // com.parent.package